GB127/SJ-rando/README.md

     -> And much more!

 # ROM modifications :
     To open up some randomization, some instructions in the code were removed.
 As a side effect, alongside with some other randomizations, the last level is altered.
-To compromise, I've set a new "vanilla" maxspeed for the last level and the astronaut's and changed the acceleration for the last level. is now XX and YY for X and Y respectively.
+To compromise, I've set a new "vanilla" X maxspeed for the last level and the astronaut's.

     I've done this to allow astronaut maxspeed randomization.
 Since the last level use the same formula, they share the same max speed, if it's lower than 5.
 I've honestly not understood how it stays at 5.
 And since the last level is only one level among the 14 available levels and is completely different, I decided to go with this change.